gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 - Subareas (rich & poor)
 - 3 scales

-We measure how compositional uniqueness varies on extended continuous scales.
-We first predict species composition on continuous scales using extended occurrence data from eBird and species distribution models.
-We then quantify compositional uniqueness for both predicted and observed data, and compare the relationship between uniqueness and richness for different regions and scales.
-All the material necessary to reproduces these analyses, including code scripts and data, is available at https://github.com/gabrieldansereau/betadiversity-hotspots.
+We measured how compositional uniqueness varies on extended continuous scales.
+We first predicted species composition on continuous scales using extended occurrence data from eBird and species distribution models.
+We then quantified compositional uniqueness for both predicted and observed data, and compared the relationship between uniqueness and richness for different regions and scales.
+We used _Julia v1.5.3_ [@Bezanson2017JulFre] for most of the project, as well as _R v4.0.2_ [@RCoreTeam2020RLan] for some specific steps.
+All the scripts used for the analyses are available at https://github.com/gabrieldansereau/betadiversity-hotspots.

 ## Occurrence data

 We used occurrence data from eBird [@Sullivan2009EbiCit] in June 2019.
-We restricted our analyses to the Warblers family (_Parulidae_) in North America (Canada, United States, Mexico). eBird is a semi-structured citizen science data set, meaning that observations are structured as checklists of species recorded in an observation run [@Johnston2019BesPra].
+We restricted our analyses to the Warblers family (_Parulidae_) in North America (Canada, United States, Mexico) using the _R_ package `auk` [@Strimas-Mackey2018AukEbi]. eBird is a semi-structured citizen science data set, meaning that observations are structured as checklists of species recorded in an observation run [@Johnston2019BesPra].
 Observers can explicitly specify that their checklists contain all species detected during a run, in which case it is labelled as a "complete checklist".
 Using complete checklists instead of regular checklists offers large performance gains in species distribution models [@Johnston2019BesPra].
 We therefore selected the data from the complete checklists only.
 Our final data set comprised 62 Warblers species and nearly 23 million observations from 9 million checklists.

 We then converted the occurrence data to a presence-absence format compatible with community analyses.
 We considered every pixel from our 10 arc-minutes